Peter Erlinder: Arrest in Rwanda

 Erlinder was arrested on May 28, 2010, in the Rwandan capital.
-He is currently defending opposition leader Victoire Ingabire against the same charge which he now faces, a law prohibiting "Genocide Ideology" – speech refuting that the 1994 Rwandan genocide occurred exactly as the Rwandan government claims.
-The Republic of Rwanda has issued a statement that claims that Erlinder "continually engaged in conspiracy theories and denial surrounding the circumstances of the genocide [and] has promulgated this dangerous and distorted fiction over many years."
-This statement claims that he was arrested for allegedly denying the Rwandan genocide, and accuses him of links to FDLR.
-Police spokesman Eric Kayiranga claims that Erlinder said that "no Tutsis were killed by Hutus."
-As a result of Kayiranga's claim, some media have reported that Erlinder's defense of clients accused of genocide included the argument "that the Tutsis were not the primary victims but the instigators and that the massacres were actually part of a civil war."
+He defended opposition leader Victoire Ingabire against the same charge he faced, a law prohibiting "Genocide Ideology" – speech refuting that the 1994 Rwandan genocide occurred exactly as the Rwandan government claims.
+The Republic of Rwanda issued a statement claiming that Erlinder "continually engaged in conspiracy theories and denial surrounding the circumstances of the genocide [and] has promulgated this dangerous and distorted fiction over many years."
+This statement claimed that he was arrested for allegedly denying the Rwandan genocide, and accused him of links to FDLR.
+Police spokesman Eric Kayiranga claimed that Erlinder said that "no Tutsis were killed by Hutus."
+As a result of Kayiranga's claim, some media reported that Erlinder's defense of clients accused of genocide included the argument "that the Tutsis were not the primary victims but the instigators and that the massacres were actually part of a civil war."

 Although "Conspiracy to commit genocide" is just one of six possible genocidal crimes enumerated in the "Convention on the Prevention and Punishment of the Crime of Genocide," the crime of genocide still requires proof of "intent to destroy, in whole or in part, a national, ethnical, racial or religious group."

-Erlinder has sued Kagame for ordering the Rwandan Patriotic Front (RPF) to commit war crimes, including murder, and has accused the United States of turning a blind eye to Kagame's wrongdoing.
+Erlinder sued Kagame for ordering the Rwandan Patriotic Front (RPF) to commit war crimes, including murder, and he accused the United States of turning a blind eye to Kagame's wrongdoing.
 Amnesty International has confirmed that the RPF committed war crimes and crimes against humanity, but the crimes have largely escaped international notice.